Siege of Port Arthur: Aftermath

 The capture of Port Arthur and the subsequent Japanese victories at the Battle of Mukden and Tsushima gave Japan a dominant military position, resulting in favorable arbitration by U.S. President Theodore Roosevelt in the Treaty of Portsmouth, which ended the war.
-The loss of the war in 1905 led to major political unrest in Imperial Russia (see: Russian revolution of 1905).
+The loss of the war in 1905 led to major political unrest in Imperial Russia (see: Russian Revolution of 1905).

 At the end of the war, Nogi made a report directly to Emperor Meiji during a Gozen Kaigi.
 When explaining battles of the siege of Port Arthur in detail, he broke down and wept, apologizing for the 56,000 lives lost in that campaign and asking to be allowed to kill himself in atonement.
-Emperor Meiji told him that suicide was unacceptable, as all responsibility for the war was due to imperial orders, and that Nogi must remain alive, at least as long as he himself lived.
+Emperor Meiji told him that suicide was unacceptable, as all responsibility for the war was due to imperial orders, and that Nogi must remain alive, at least as long as the emperor himself lived.
 Nogi and his wife Shizuko committed suicide by seppuku shortly after the Emperor Meiji's funeral cortege left the imperial palace on 13 September 1912.